 - a.
 Confirm all details, including whether or not media and photographers can attend. - b.
-Be sure to ask your membership to attend take photos and post them online using the campaign hashtag #BuildingSafety365. - c.
+Be sure to ask your membership to attend take photos and post them online using hashtag #BuildingSafety365. - c.
 Draft a one-page media alert with all event details and distribute to your local media.
 While print media may require more advanced notice, a television station may only need the media alert two or three days in advance.
-A follow up call is always a good idea.
+A follow up call is always a good idea. - d.
+You can also upload a pdf of the proclamation to the Code Council website.
+See details here.